Human heart found in TDOT salt pile in Humphreys County

 HUMPHREYS COUNTY, Tenn.
 (WKRN) — A human heart has been found in a salt pile in Humphreys County, according to Sheriff Chris Davis.

-“I’ve been on some crazy stuff, but by far, this has been one of the most unusual crime scenes I’ve ever been on,” he said.
+“I’ve been on some crazy stuff, but this is by far, one of the most unusual crime scenes I’ve ever been on,” he said.

 Sheriff Davis said a worker found an “adult male human heart” on Thursday, Dec.
 15 at the Tennessee Department of Transportation (TDOT) facility on Highway 70E in McEwen.

+TBI special agents are working along with deputies with the Humphreys County Sheriff’s office in investigating how the heart came to be inside the TDOT salt facility.

+“An initial examination of the heart determined that it was that of an adult male.
+Additional DNA testing will be performed to try to determine its origin.
+This remains an active and ongoing investigation,” said Susan Niland, TBI spokesperson.

-Investigators with the sheriff’s office and the Tennessee Bureau of Investigation will be meeting with TDOT officials to conduct a wider search.
+Investigators with the sheriff’s office, McEwen Police Department and the Tennessee Bureau of Investigation will be meeting with TDOT officials to conduct a wider search.

+“At this time we don’t feel that anybody’s safety is in question,” said Sheriff Davis.

 Sheriff Davis said they’re working to locate any other remains, “If there are any to be found.”